calavera/chaseonsoftware.com/content/post/2015/07/minimalist-task-desk.md

 As much as I enjoyed working on and using my standing desk, it wasn't built for full-day usage (it wasn't as stable as I need for programming 6+ hours a day).
 I told Jackie I wanted to look at desks since I'll be working from home for Walmart Labs full time, so we started the quest for the right desk.

 We both have high standards for how a desk should look and we both really like the rustic industrial style, so we set out to find something inexpensive (less than $500) and stylish.
-Just like with the quets for the right standing desk...nothing.
+Just like with the quest for the right standing desk...nothing.

 So, in our typical semi-bespoke style, we put together a plan to build a desk on our own!